If you’re reading this, chances are you’re looking for an executive contact who can help fix your customer service problem.

-LinkedIn – You’d be surprised at how much information some people put on their profiles over at LinkedIn.
+Linkedin — You’d be surprised by how much information some people put on their profiles over at Linkedin.
 An account there is free and a lot of people have open profiles.
-We’ve found home addresses and personal cell phone numbers on LinkedIn profiles.
+We’ve found home addresses and personal cell phone numbers on Linkedin profiles.

 Google – When using Google to locate information, don’t be afraid to go ten pages deep in the search.
 I’ve found email addresses inside SEC Corporate Filings, a PDF of a memo sent between two executives tucked inside a newsletter, and I found them in all sorts of odd places.
 You never know where you might find that email address, or at least the convention for figuring it out (example: Toshiba gave us fits for a few weeks.
 Someone finally stumbled across an email address on a web page that was about 15 deep in the search, it was [email protected] Using this, we were able to figure out the rest.)

 Rocketreach.com — Allows you to search by company, department or person.
 Rocketreach is a paid service but does allow for a few searches each month without a fee.

 VerifyEmailAddress.org – Before putting an email on the web page, we make sure it works.
 This website is the first line of defense to see if it’s valid.
 If it comes up valid here, I’ll then send a test email, with a read receipt requested, to see if it comes back good or bad.